Computer Science Prefix: CS

 This course provides the foundation for supporting a network operating system.
 Students will be provided with the skills necessary to install, configure, customize, optimize, network, integrate, and troubleshoot using Microsoft Windows Network Operating System.
 Prerequisite: IT 210 or co-requisite.

-320 Network Operating System II
+320 Network Operating System Ii

 This course provides for supporting a Windows network infrastructure.
 Students will be able to design, implement, and support a network operating system in various environments using Microsoft Windows.
 Prerequisite: NSE 310.

-330 Working With Cisco LAN Hardware
+330 Working With Cisco Lan Hardware

-This course provides students with the knowledge and skills required work with local area network (LAN) hardware.
+This course provides students with the knowledge and skills required to work with local area network (LAN) hardware.
 Covers hardware selection considerations for routers, hubs, and switches.
 Students are also provided with a strong foundation of network design.
 Prerequisite NSE 305.

 340 Network Operating System III

 An examination of Windows Active Directory services.
 Implementing Group Policy and understanding the Group Policy tasks required to centrally manage users and computers will be explored.
 Prerequisite/Corequisite: NSE 320.